CaptJaybles/SynoLangchain/README.md

   1) Loads any llama.cpp model that is supported
   2) uses langchain to provide a vector memory
-  3) uses langchain to load a pdf or txt file and searches it
+  3) uses langchain to load a pdf or txt file and searches it use folder /memorydb/knowldege to put your files
-  4) uses langchain to search either wikipedia or duckduckgo
+  5) uses langchain to search either wikipedia or duckduckgo